What Is Erectile Dysfunction? Here’s the No Judgement Guide

 Erectile Dysfunction (ED) is the difficulty or inability to achieve or maintain a penile erection, which is required for sexual activity.

-During a normal penile erection, the nervous system results in the secretion of nitric oxide, causing relaxation of the smooth muscle in the corpora cavernosa to allow blood flow
+During a normal penile erection, the nervous system results in the secretion of nitric oxide, causing relaxation of the smooth muscle in one of a pair of sponge-like regions of erectile tissue, which contain most of the blood in the penis called corpora cavernosa to allow blood flow

 To make it simpler for you, think of your body like a car.
 You turn the key that’s ‘arousal’, but the engine doesn’t always start.
 That’s ‘Erectile Dysfunction’.